ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

   prefixed with the baseURL path (e.g. relref output) are left untouched — without it they were double-prefixed under a subpath.

+### 22. Docs search rewired to a doc-section index

+The lunr search 404'd: sg-doc emits the search index as the *site home's* JSON output (`themes/sg-doc/layouts/index.json` → `/index.json`), and the merged site's home belongs to the main web.
+Now the index is an output of the **doc section root** instead, named for its purpose:

+- `[outputFormats.SearchIndex]` in `config.toml` (baseName `search-index`) +
+  `outputs: ["html", "searchindex"]` on the doc root `_index.md` (injected by `import-docs.py` on re-import) → `/doc/latest/search-index.json`.
+- `layouts/doc/list.searchindex.json` — the theme's index template scoped to
+  `Type == "doc"` pages only (the original indexed all site pages; correct when the site was docs-only, wrong now).
+- `partials/search.html` sets the JS `baseurl` to the doc section root (`.FirstSection.Permalink`) instead of the site base — this also makes search.js's version-aware paths key off `latest` correctly.
+- `static/js/search.js` — project override of the theme copy with the three `index.json` fetch paths renamed to `search-index.json`.

 ## Verified

 - `hugo` builds with **0 errors** (379 pages)